tamberg/zephyr-workshop/README.md

 ## Einführung
 ### Zephyr RTOS
+> The Zephyr Project strives to deliver the best-in-class RTOS for connected resource-constrained devices, built to be secure and safe.

 > * Secure - Developed with security in mind.
 Includes CNA with PSIRT response team.
 > * Open Source - Available through the Apache 2.0 open source license.
 Free to use in commercial and non-commercial solutions.
 > * Product Ready - Long term support (LTS) with security updates.
 Auditable code base developed with a goal of safety certifications.
-> * Connected - Supports Bluetooth® Low Energy, Wi-Fi*, 802.15.4.
+> * Connected - Supports BLE, Wi-Fi*, 802.15.4.
 Supports standards like 6LoWPAN, CoAP, IPv4, IPv6, Ethernet, USB, CAN and Thread.

 https://zephyrproject.org/